Psychosexual Alignment method and the Inner Vaginal Flush Technique Ups and downs in our desire for and enjoyment of sex are all part of a

 But no one had explained to me what ‘pay yourself first’ actually meant.
 It means invest it, save it, put it away for your future, but do not spend it now.

-Scott Pape, aka the Barefoot Investor (you can get his life-changing book here) suggests that you pay yourself 40% of your income away BEFORE you pay anything else.
+Scott Pape, aka the Barefoot Investor, suggests that you pay yourself 40% of your income away BEFORE you pay anything else.